janymuong/feeler/README.md

-### **`feelr` - Sentiment Analysis**
+### **`Feelr` - a Sentiment Analysis Platform Using NLP**
 > The Machine Learning model was trained on the [Sentiment 140](https://www.tensorflow.org/datasets/catalog/sentiment140) dataset.

+### Premise
-`feelr` is a web application that packages a machine learning model to analyze text sentiment.
-It allows users to input text, view sentiment predictions, track their history, and visualize mood trends over time.
+This is what `feelr` does - it is a web application that packages machine learning(narural language processing) models to analyze text sentiment.
+It allows users to input text, view sentiment predictions, track their history, and visualize sentiment trends over time.
 The app features a secure backend with user authentication and a responsive, user-friendly frontend.

+#### Feeler Landing Page:
+You can find more information about `Feeler` on this [webpage](https://ohangadon.github.io/FEELER-WEB/)

 ### **Features**
-- **User Authentication**: secure registration, login, and logout using JWT.
 - **Sentiment Analysis**: analyze text and receive sentiment predictions with confidence scores.
 - **History Tracking**: save and view past sentiment analyses in a Twitter-like interface.
-- **Mood Visualization**: view mood trends using interactive graphs.
+- **Customer Sentiment Visuals**: sentiment trends using interactive graphs and word clouds.
+- **User Authentication**: secure registration, login, and logout using JWT.
 - **Responsive Design**: works seamlessly on both desktop only for now.

 ### **Tech Stack**
 - **Frontend**: React.js, Chart.js
 - **Backend**: Django, Django REST Framework
-- **Machine Learning**: TensorFlow for sentiment prediction
+- **Machine Learning**: TensorFlow for sentiment prediction + Twitter-roBERTa Transformer model
 - **Database**: PostgreSQL

 ---